-Data from the Technical Study of the Updated Kauai General Plan indicates that the current existing housing units is approximately 9,555 for the Kawaihau-Kapa'a (East Kauai).
-The projected housing units for 2035 is 10,428 units for this area.
+Data from the Technical Study of the 2018 General Plan indicates that the current existing supply of housing units is approximately 9,555 for the Kawaihau-Kapa'a (East Kauai).
+The projected demand for housing units for 2035 is 10,428 units for this area.